Crawford Goldsby: Life as an outlaw

 Goldsby's life as an outlaw began when he was 18.
 At a dance in Fort Gibson, Jake Lewis and he had a confrontation over a dispute that Lewis had with one of Goldsby's brothers.
 A few days later, Goldsby took a six-shooter and shot Lewis.
-Thinking Lewis was dead, Goldsby went on the run, leaving Fort Gibson and heading for the Creek and Seminole Nations, where he met up with outlaws Jim and Bill Cook, who were mixed-blood Cherokees.
+Thinking Lewis was dead, Goldsby went on the run, leaving Fort Gibson and heading for the Creek and Seminole Nations, where he met up with outlaws Jim and Bill Cook, who were mixed-blood Cherokees.[Lewis survived his wounds and pressed charges.]